br8th/nifty-scripts/README.md

 # adb-screenshot-script
-this is a simple adb script that i use to quickly take screenshots using the android debug bridge
+this is a simple bash script that i use to quickly take screenshots using the android debug bridge